 Michael Starrs was to be presented with the highest award bestowed upon a volunteer by the Boys and Girls Club of America, the “Man and Youth Award” and the “Service to Youth Award” for 30 years of service at the Northwest New Jersey Chapter’s 18th Annual Dinner Dance held recently.
-Unfortunately, just days before the big event, Mr. Starrs, fondly known by many as “Coach,” was admitted to St. Joseph’s Wayne Hospital in his hometown of Wayne, NJ.
+Unfortunately, just days before the big event, Mr. Starrs, fondly known by many as “Coach,” was admitted to St. Joseph’s Wayne Medical Center in his hometown of Wayne, NJ.
 His special evening was rapidly approaching and Coach simply wasn’t feeling well enough to receive this special honor in person.

 As the awards segment of the program began, David Unger, Chairman of the Board of Directors, Boys and Girls Club of Wayne, announced that Honoree Coach Mike Starrs was unable to attend the event.
 As he addressed the audience, suddenly a video image of Coach popped up on the large screen behind Mr. Unger.

 “You didn’t think I would actually miss the biggest party of the year, did you?” asked Coach, enthusiastically praising St. Joseph’s Wayne Medical Center staff for making his presence via video-teleconferencing the perfect connection from his hospital bed to the awards ceremony.